 Exercise is an important part of sleep hygiene as it can both help you fall asleep more quickly and rest for longer according to Johns Hopkins Medicine.
 For those with depression, a little cardio exercise can also help boost mood and reduce depressive symptoms by releasing endorphins, according to a German study.
 As long as you don’t exercise right before going to bed, this could be an important lifestyle change that makes a big difference.

-The National Sleep Foundation reports that using the bedroom for sleep alone can help train your body to associate your bed with rest, rather than with worrying or completing important tasks.
+Using the bedroom for sleep alone can help train your body to associate your bed with rest, rather than with worrying or completing important tasks.
 If you need a productive space at home, we suggest investing in a desk and a comfortable chair for the living room.

 Just as light therapy is an effective way to treat depression in some cases, getting outside during the day may also have some benefits.
 According to a study from Loyola University, both eating foods and participating in experiences that increase Vitamin D could help improve mental health and reduce the symptoms of depression.

 Researchers at NASA also found that increasing exposure to sunlight can naturally help improve cognitive function among those with depression.
 We know it’s not always easy to take the steps to get outside amid a depressive episode, but this simple practice may help improve your outlook, even if it doesn’t immediately remove all of your obstacles.

 Harvard Medical School suggests mediation as an inexpensive supplemental treatment for insomnia.
 Slowing down your breathing and your heart rate even has additional benefits including reduced anxiety and lowered blood pressure.